Defined Benefit (DB) pension policy changes

 What’s changing?

 • The government has launched a new Pensions Commission.
-This will build on the Pensions Investment Review and the measures contained in the Pension Schemes Bill
+This builds on the Pensions Investment Review and the measures contained in the Pension Schemes Act

-• As expected, the Commission will focus on the adequacy of pension savings and explore the barriers stopping people from saving enough for their retirement
+• As expected, the Commission is focusing on the adequacy of pension savings and exploring the barriers stopping people from saving enough for their retirement

-• The announcement also suggests that, as part of its work, the Commission will examine the gender pension gap and look at why 45% of working age adults are saving nothing at all into a pension, with lower earners, the self-employed and some ethnic minorities particularly at risk
+• The Commission is also examine the gender pension gap and looking at why 45% of working age adults are saving nothing at all into a pension, with lower earners, the self-employed and some ethnic minorities particularly at risk

-• However, the Pensions Commission’s remit will not be limited to this.
+• However, the Pensions Commission’s remit is not be limited to this.
 It has been tasked with considering the long-term future of the UK’s pensions system, including:

 • outcomes and risks for future cohorts of pensioners on current trajectories through to 2050 and beyond